 Both forward-looking and intelligible to all – that’s what music was intended to be in the Soviet Union.
 On this evening you can hear works that accord ingeniously with this challenging mission: Prokofiev’s Second Violin Concerto, with Vadim Gluzman as the soloist, and Shostakovich’s Fifth Symphony, probably his most popular one.
-The conductor is Tugan Sokhiev, Music Director of Moscow’s Bolshoi Theatre.
+The conductor is Tugan Sokhiev, the Chief Conductor of the Deutsche Symphonie-Orchesters Berlin and the Orchestre National du Capitole de Toulouse and the Music Director of Moscow’s Bolshoi Theatre.

 The Enchanted Lake